hungptit/ioutils/README.md

 **What is the different between ioutils and other similar open source projects such as [GNU findutils](https://www.gnu.org/software/findutils/) and [fd](https://github.com/sharkdp/fd)?**

-* ioutils is written as a library so we can easily reuse it in other projects, for example ioutils is used in [fastgrep](https://github.com/hungptit/fastgrep).
+* ioutils is written as a library so we can easily reuse it in other projects, for example ioutils is used by [fastgrep](https://github.com/hungptit/fastgrep).

 * Core algorithms are created using policy-based design so we can have flexible and reusable algorithms without sacrificing the performance i.e all classes are generated at the compile time.